d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e03_docstrings.rst

 added to the parser, which will check that a valid choice was passed as a command line argument.

+To do this, add a curly braces next to the doc strings type indication formatted as ``{val2, val2, ...}`` where the first value is the default.
+Each item in the choices will be cast into the type in the signature.

 ..
-GENERATED FROM PYTHON SOURCE LINES 47-65
+GENERATED FROM PYTHON SOURCE LINES 52-70

 .. code-block:: Python